aimeos/map/README.md

 * @return self New map

 **Examples:**

 ```php
 Map::from( [0 => 'a', 1 => 'b', 2 => 'b', 3 => 'c'] )->unique();
 ```

 **Results:**

 A new map with `[0 => 'a', 1 => 'b', 3 => 'c']` as content

-Two elements are condidered equal if comparing their string representions returns TRUE:
+Two elements are condidered equal if comparing their string representions returns `TRUE`:
 ```php
 (string) $elem1 === (string) $elem2
 ```